 Another example would be the EU Financial Transaction Tax (EU FTT) which, if it ever sees the light of day, could massively increase the cost of each trade and therefore massively reduce the number of trades placed, which is the whole point of the tax.

 This could be very bad for IG’s operations in any country that introduce such a tax.

 One final example would be the recent French and Belgian proposals for restrictions on leveraged products (e.g. spread betting) and their marketing to retail investors.
 Again, such restrictions would be bad for IG in these countries and any other countries that go down that path.

 IG Group’s dividend yield may not be high, but I still think the shares are good value

-In summary then, I like IG Group, I think it’s a good company with lots of strengths and good opportunities for future growth, but of course there are risks and threats too.
+In summary, I like IG Group, I think it’s a good company with lots of strengths and good opportunities for future growth, but of course, there are risks and threats too.

 The share price is 960p as I write, and that gives the shares a dividend yield of 3.3%.

 That’s below the FTSE 100’s 3.7% yield (at a price of 6,830) but I think IG Group’s track record and potential more than make up for that minor dividend deficit, although of course that’s just my opinion.